Swall0w/Swall0w.github.io/index.md

 His research focuses on computer vision, particularly on understanding and processing recognition and object detection in videos.
 Recently, he has been interested in video object detection using deep neural networks.

+## News (Past year)
+- 2021/03: Our paper "**Real-time Object Detection by Feature map forecast For Live Streaming Video**" has been accepted in ICME2021!
+See you in online!
+- 2021/01: Our paper "Temporal Feature Enhancement Network with External Memory for Object Detection in Surveillance Video" has been published in ICPR2020!
+See you in online!

 ## Research Interests
 - Computer Vision
 - Machine Learning